 Council Event Paints Picture of Young Talent

-Young artists will be rewarded for their creative talents next week.
+Young artists have been rewarded for their creative talents.

-A total of 51 winners of the Britain in Bloom children’s painting competition will pick up certificates and prizes from Deputy Mayor John Cooper at an awards ceremony at Keele Hall on Wednesday, 19 June.
+A total of 51 winners of the Britain in Bloom children’s painting competition picked up certificates and prizes from Deputy Mayor John Cooper at an awards ceremony at Keele Hall on 19 June.

 The theme of this year’s competition, sponsored by The Art Studio in Newcastle, was “Save our Bloomin’ Planet” as part of a programme of projects and events looking at waste and different ways the planet can be saved through sustainable planting and recycling.